kripaj98/tswd-portfolio-templates/critique-by-design.md

     <img src="https://datawrapper.dwcdn.net/VvpRU/full.png" alt="" />
   </noscript>
 </div>

+This graph serves a broader audience, helping them to quickly understand the dominance of each AI tool across regions.
+The interactivity allows for precise data exploration, letting users hover over bars to view exact percentages and dive deeper into the trends.
+I have deliberately used a grouped bar here, to show the inter-relation in a more visual manner among 3 tools across the top selected states. _One of the most striking insights from this visualization was how Midjourney stood out even when considering the top states for all three tools, Midjourney consistently had a strong presence, reinforcing its dominance in generative AI search trends._

+Also the color code is similar for each tool, to continue the visual language across, and ease of readability.
+This final visualization successfully bridges the gap between granular regional insights and a macro-level understanding of AI search dominance, making it an essential start reference for those tracking competitor generative AI adoption trends while understanding their postion.

 ## AI acknowledgements
 _I used GenAI(Copilot) to help me with ode for Google Colab and paraphrasing some parts like the summary from google form, as well as grammarly for proofreading my writing._